 (Don’t go looking for it, because it’s been replaced.
 I did save the page onto my hard drive, tho.)

 Reflecting on this note, I finally, with a start, understood the underlying agenda of the interview.
 There was no real news “peg” for it, no new development in Jeremy’s case.
 Instead, its point was supposed to be: “outing” Quaker house as a den of unpatriotic treachery, a school for desertion.

 Such a slur could paint cross hairs on Quaker House.
+Although it happened many years before I arrived, the fact of the 1970 firebombing of Quaker House was rarely absent from my awareness.
 It fit quite well with the dynamic of his attack on universities that are willing to hear Ward Churchill and other, very controversial speakers.
 (I’m not a fan of Churchill; but even less a fan of banning speakers.)